On small perturbations of coherent information: Introduction

-where $I_c(\rho,\N)$ is the \emph{coherent information} of $\N$ with respect to the input state $\rho$, which is a measure of correlation between the output system and the environment after using $\N$ to transmit $\rho$.
+where $I_c(\rho,\N)$ is the \emph{coherent information} of $\N$ with respect to the input state $\rho$.
+The coherent information $I_c(\rho,\N)$ is a measure of correlation between the output system and the environment after using $\N$ to transmit $\rho$, and is a fundamental measure of quantum information~\cite{CoheInf}.

 The formula for the one-shot quantum capacity \eqref{Q1} may be viewed as a quantum analog of formula \eqref{CLSCPXTY87} for the classical capacity, and as such, coherent information is often viewed as a quantum analog of the classical mutual information \eqref{MTLINFXM67}.
-However, while the classical capacity is additive, i.e., $C(\N_1\otimes \N_2)=C(\N_1)+C(\N_2)$, the one-shot quantum capacity is \emph{superadditive}, since for general quantum channels $\N_1$ and $\N_2$ we instead have the inequality
+However, while the classical capacity is additive, i.e., $C_{\mathrm{Shan}}(N_1\times N_2)=C_{\mathrm{Shan}}(N_1)+C_{\mathrm{Shan}}(N_2)$, the one-shot quantum capacity is \emph{superadditive}, since for general quantum channels $\N_1$ and $\N_2$ we instead have the inequality

 Quantum channels $\N_1$ and $\N_2$ for which the above inequality \eqref{superadd} is strict exhibit holistic properties when combined in parallel which cannot be reduced to properties of its individual constituents, which is a characteristic feature of the transmission of quantum information.
-In particular, there are many known examples of quantum channels with superadditive one-shot quantum capacity~\cite{SuperAddIcPauli2,IEEEPos,geneticalgorithms,Filippov_2021}, and there even exists channels $\N_1$ and $\N_2$ with $Q(\N_1)=Q(\N_2) = 0$ such that $ Q(\N_1\otimes \N_2)>0$, a phenomenon fist discovered by Smith and Yard which is now referred to as \emph{superactivation}~\cite{superactivation,Superact2}.
+In particular, there are many known examples of quantum channels with superadditive one-shot quantum capacity~\cite{SuperAddIcPauli2,IEEEPos,geneticalgorithms,Filippov_2021}, and there even exists channels $\N_1$ and $\N_2$ with $Q(\N_1)=Q(\N_2) = 0$ such that $ Q(\N_1\otimes \N_2)>0$, a phenomenon first discovered by Smith and Yard which is now referred to as \emph{superactivation}~\cite{superactivation,Superact2}.
 Moreover, for every $n>0$, there exists a quantum channel $\N_{n}$ such that $\Q(\N_{n}^{\otimes m}) = 0$ for all $m \leq n$, yet $Q(\N_{n})>0$~\cite{UnboundedQ}.
-Such superadditive phenomena renders quantum capacity to be an elusive quantity which, apart from some special cases, is almost never explicitly computable.
-Not only this, but even calculating one-shot quantum capacity $\Q$ also requires non-convex optimization over a continuum of states, which is usually an intractable problem.
+In addition, superadditivity appears in many information transmission scenarios using quantum channels, indicating that the corresponding channel capacity is non-additive in general.
+For instance, there are examples showing that superadditivity exists in one-shot private capacity $P^{(1)}$~\cite{StructuredCodes,SuperAddIp1}, and private capacity $P$~\cite{SuperAddP2,SuperAddP}.
+Furthermore, such superadditive phenomena renders quantum channel capacity to be an elusive quantity which, apart from some special cases, is almost never explicitly computable.
+Not only this, but even calculating one-shot capacity also requires non-convex optimization over a continuum of states, which is usually an intractable problem.